 Phytoestrogens are plant-derived hormones that can partially reverse the hormonal changes that occur due to menopause.
-Soy-based foods contain high levels of phytoestrogens, so eating lots of tofu and soy sauce can be helpful.
+Soy-based foods contain high levels of phytoestrogens, so eating lots of tofu can be helpful.
 Other supplements in this category include:

-Exercise also eases hot flashes by lowering the amount of circulating follicle stimulating hormone (FSH) and luteinizing hormone (LH).
-Aim for at least 20 minutes, three times a week.
-In addition, acupuncture and acupressure have been shown to limit hot flashes for some women.
+Exercise also eases hot flashes by lowering the amount of circulating follicle-stimulating hormone (FSH) and luteinizing hormone (LH).
+Aim for at least 20 minutes of exercise, three times a week.
+According to the National Center for Complementary and Integrative Health, acupuncture may also limit hot flashes for some women.

 You should also avoid triggers that can make you hotter.
 These include hot beverages, spicy foods, and alcohol.
 Stay as cool as possible by dressing in layers and keeping water on hand.

 - Black currant oil is extraordinarily high in vitamin C and is also rich in many other nutrients.
-It can greatly ease breast tenderness.
+It may greatly ease breast tenderness.

 - Evening primrose oil is used in some European countries to ease breast pain.